When your little one was fussy, cranky and having a tantrum, that used to be a cue that she just needed to have a nap.

 As puberty approaches, boys and girls will not only go through their own physical changes, but their attitudes will also be quite different from one another.

-Due to testosterone surges, the sense of fear in boys will be inhibited, which makes them more susceptible to risky behaviors and prone to anger.
+Due to testosterone surges, the sense of fear will be inhibited, which makes them more susceptible to risky behaviors and prone to anger.

 Boys also do not auditory-process as well as girls, so even though they can hear almost as well, they jusy don’t interpret the meaning of the spoken word as efficiently, unless other sensory modalities are engaged (such as making eye contact and touching them while you speak).